UniMath/agda-unimath/src/linear-algebra/finite-sequences-on-rings.lagda.md

-# Finite sequences on rings
+# Finite sequences in rings

 ```agda
 module linear-algebra.finite-sequences-on-rings where